ericellb/gitfaker/readme.md

 npm start
 ```

-The tool allows you to type a custom message, and create a git contribution history that can be used to create cool mugs using https://shop.devmugs.com/

 The tool will ask you for your Github Username, Email and Password.
-NONE of this information is stored, and it is only sent to Github for authentication purposes.
+NONE of this information is stored, and it is only used by Github for authentication purposes.

 You must have a Git Repository on your Account with the name `gitfaker`